 Other benefits of psyllium include:

-- Considered to have prebiotic effects, which supports a healthy gut and digestive system
+DIGESTIVE HEALTH: Psyllium husk is considered to have prebiotic effects, which supports a healthy gut and digestive system

-- Can leave you feeling fuller and more satisfied for longer, as psyllium expands in water
+WEIGHT MANAGEMENT: Psyllium husk can leave you feeling fuller and more satisfied for longer, as psyllium expands in water

-- Studies show that psyllium can help to lower LDL ("bad") cholesterol increase HDL ("good") cholesterol levels
+HEART HEALTH: Studies show that psyllium can help to lower LDL ("bad") cholesterol increase HDL ("good") cholesterol levels

 When looking at the nutritional panel of psyllium husk, it might look as though they are made up of purely carbohydrates, but in fact, nearly all of these carbs come from fibre.
 This makes psyllium husks popular among low-carb dieters because cutting out high-carb grains, fruits & vegetables out of your diet also reduces fibre intake…and bowel movements!